Ansible Execution Monitor

 $ neurader push

-Push all existing logs to Grafana.
-Only needed once when you first connect Grafana — after that every run syncs automatically in the background.
+Push all existing logs to Loki/Grafana.
+Needed once when you first connect Grafana.

-Create the Neurader datasource and import the pre-built dashboard into Grafana.
-Can be re-run after changing your Grafana endpoint.
+Install Loki, create datasource and import the pre-built dashboard into Grafana automatically.

 $ neurader status